mahdafr/FPS_utep-sp17/backend/code/README.md

 @modified 04-18 T

 ## Organization and Delegation
 Each directory is the directory on which you will be working, i.e., they are labeled by YOUR NAME.
-Please DO NOT work on another directory within your branch (see below).
+Please DO NOT work on another directory within your branch (see below). <br />
+You can find your delegations in the delegation.pdf files of your respective directory. <br />
+The delegations (by classes) are as follows: <br />
+  - Eric: Filter, Protocol, tShark
+  - Ivonne: Field, Formatter, Script
+  - Jerry: File, HistoricalCopy, ProtocolIdentifier
+  - Juan: AnnotationAction, Expression, Packet
+  - Mahdokht: Action, GUI, PDML, ProtoElement
+  - Unsigned (division TBD): Rule, Hook

 ## Preparation and Design for Development
 ### 1. Installation